Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Confrontation of the proposed scaling with experimental data from literature

-Figure \ref{fig11} provides the evolutions of the void fraction on the axis with $V_{sg}$ for all the experiments quoted in Table \ref{tab2}.
+Figure \ref{fig11} provides the evolutions of the void fraction on the axis with $V_{sg}$ for all the experiments quoted in tables \ref{tab2a}\&\ref{tab2b}.
 As in Figure \ref{fig9}, all these evolutions are monotonous, so that they presumably all correspond to no or weak coalescence.
 Yet, in terms of local void fraction, one data series happens to be neatly above all others: this is the one from \cite{xue2008bubble}.
-Contrary to all others experiments presented in Figure \ref{fig10} (see also Table \ref{tab2}), the coalescence was probably significant in the experiments of \cite{xue2008bubble}.
+Contrary to all others experiments presented in Figure \ref{fig10} (see also tables tables \ref{tab2a}\&\ref{tab2b}), the coalescence was probably significant in their experiments.
 Indeed, they observe an increase of the mean bubble chord length on the axis from 2-3mm in the homogeneous regime up to 6mm in the heterogeneous regime while the standard deviation of the size distribution growths from about 1mm up to 10mm.
 Also, their bubble chord distributions indicate that bubbles up to 15mm are detected, and bubbles on the axis are significantly larger than near walls where their mean chord is less than 3mm.
-Let us also underline that the local void fractions measured by \cite{xue2008bubble} in the heterogeneous regime are among the largest of all data series presented Figures \ref{fig9} and \ref{fig11}. \cite{xue2008bubble} used injectors made of orifices 0.5mm in diameter, and small orifices are known to produce smaller bubbles and thus to increase the maximum void fraction reached in the homogeneous regime (\cite{joshi1998gas}). \cite{chaumat2006axial} obtained similar large values of the local hold-up when using the same small orifices: yet, the values of $V_G/(gD\varepsilon)^{1/2}$ deduced from their measurements remain comparable with others contributions for $V_{sg}$ below 0.13m/s (Fig. \ref{fig10}).
+Let us also underline that the local void fractions measured by \cite{xue2008bubble} in the heterogeneous regime are among the largest of all data series presented Figures \ref{fig9} and \ref{fig11}. \cite{xue2008bubble} used injectors made of orifices 0.5mm in diameter, and small orifices are known to produce smaller bubbles and thus to increase the maximum void fraction reached in the homogeneous regime (\cite{joshi1998gas}).

+\cite{chaumat2006axial} obtained similar large values of the local hold-up when using the same small orifices: yet, the values of $V_G/(gD\varepsilon)^{1/2}$ deduced from their measurements remain comparable with others contributions for $V_{sg}$ below 0.13m/s (Fig. \ref{fig10}).
 These comments indicate that a characterization of flow conditions with respect to coalescence is not easy.
 In addition, experimental data on bubble velocity are missing to evaluate how much the magnitude of $V_G/(gD\varepsilon)^{1/2}$ may vary with the coalescence efficiency.

 So far, the scaling of the liquid velocity has been discussed based on data collected on the axis.
 For the liquid, it is known that, in the heterogeneous regime, both the transverse liquid velocity and the local void fraction profiles assume self-similar shapes when scaled by their respective value on the axis (\cite{forret2006scale}).
 Hence, all the above findings are expected to remain valid at any radial position in the column provided one remains in the quasi-fully developed region.
 For the gas phase, we have shown in \cite{lefebvre2022new} that the bubble velocity profiles collected in the quasi-fully developed region when in heterogeneous conditions also happen to be self similar when scaled by the bubble velocity on the column axis.
 Hence, the proposed scaling is also expected to remain valid at any radial position for the gas phase.